-Employees that choose to participate in the HRA, Biometric Screening, and the Tobacco Attestation Form, and have chosen university medical insurance coverage for 2020, will receive an incentive of $25 per month throughout 2020.
+Employees that choose to participate in the HRA, and two of these three activities (e.g., Biometric Screening, Tobacco Attestation Form, Primary Care Provider Attestation Form) and have chosen university medical insurance coverage for 2021, will receive an incentive of $25 per month throughout 2021.
 Although you are not required to complete these activities, only benefits-eligible employees who do so will receive the monthly Wellness Incentive.

 Additional incentives of $100 per program, up to a maximum reward of $200 per year, are available for Wellness Program participants who meet participation guidelines in physical activity, nutrition or weight management, stress management, tobacco cessation, financial or community well-being programs.
 If you are unable to meet our participation guidelines to earn the Wellness Program Incentive, you may be entitled to a reasonable accommodation or an alternative standard.
 You may request a reasonable accommodation or an alternative standard by contacting the university’s Medical Director via email or 216-368-5790.